clawncore/bithday_gift/MODULE_NOT_FOUND_FIX.md

 3. **Test Relative Paths**: Ensure relative imports will work in the deployment environment
 4. **Check Dependencies**: Verify all required packages are in package.json
 5. **Review Vercel Logs**: Look at deployment logs for specific error messages
+6. **Check Import Paths**: Ensure import paths are correct and compatible with the deployment environment

 By following these steps and implementing the fixes above, the ERR_MODULE_NOT_FOUND error should be resolved.